Winter in Sardinia: Our 4-day Road Trip Itinerary

 Spiaggia di Capo Coda Cavallo

-Twenty minutes further and you’ll get to a secluded beach called Capo Coda Cavallo.
-The combination of turquoise waters and red rocks, with huge rocky islands in the background, is such an interesting and unique one.
+Twenty minutes further you’ll get to a secluded beach called Capo Coda Cavallo.
+The combination of turquoise waters and red rocks, with huge rocky islands in the background, is such a unique one.

 Olbia